ahuber33/PALLAS_Collimateurs_Simulation/README.md

 /gun/SetStatusGunParticle false
 /gun/SetParticleName geantino
 /gun/SetEnergyReference 247 MeV
-/gun/SetPhaseSpaceFilename PALLAS_phasespace_1411_preCollimateur.txt
-/gun/SetMacroChargeFilename PALLAS_qm1411_preCollimateur.txt
 ```
 - **/gun/** manages the PrimaryGeneratorAction with GunParticle :
     - SetStatusGunParticle defines if the simulation will use GunParticle or GPS as particle generator.
 If this value is **false**, it is **mandatory** to add or uncomment the /gps informations
     - SetParticleName defines the particle
     - SetEnergyReference defines the energy reference mandatory to have the energy of each particle according to the phasespace file.
-    - SetPhaseSpaceFilename defines the name of the file that will be use to generate phase space of particles
-    - SetMacroChargeFilename defines the name of the file that will be use to generate a given number of particle accordint to the macro charge.

 - If you want to use GPS, you can use for example this kind of messengers :
 ```